 Charles Bridge

-Charles Bridge is the most stunning bridge and perhaps monument in Prague.
+Charles Bridge is perhaps the most stunning bridge and monument in Prague.
 It connects Staré Město (Old Town) with Malá Strana (Lesser Town).

-The bridge is 1689 ft (515 m) long and 32 ft (10 meters) wide, and used to have four lanes for horse-drawn carriages.
+The bridge is 1689 ft (515 m) long and 32 ft (10 meters) wide and used to have four lanes for horse-drawn carriages.
 Nowadays, it is only accessible to pedestrians.

 Charles Bridge is named after the Czech King and Holy Roman Emperor Charles IV, who commissioned its construction in 1357 to replace its predecessor, Judith Bridge, which collapsed in a flood in 1342.